chris-kc-cheng/study-notes/README.md

 #### Yield Curve Decomposition - Duration Based

-- Either top-down (group by portfolio or bucket-level) or buttom-up (security level), buy-and-hold
+- Either top-down (group by portfolio or bucket-level) or bottom-up (security level), buy-and-hold
 - Can be applied separately to portfolios and benchmarks.
 Difference between the two is the effect of active portfolio management decisions.
 - Requires more data, better suited to decision makers, summary version can be used for marketing/client reports
 - Break down when instruments have embedded options or large movements in market yield (Solution: Use effective duration instead of Modified duration)